 Everyone wants a beautiful, glowing smile.
 But have you ever thought about how your dental health affects how your teeth look on the outside?
 Well, it does affect it.
-Here are several things you should implement into your dental health regimen each day in order to get that brighter smile you’ve always wanted.
+Here are several things you should implement into your dental health regimen each day in order to take care of your dental implants correctly and/or to get that brighter smile you’ve always wanted.

 Brush the Right Way